 When the National Socialists seized power in 1933, her father still felt safe: "They're only arresting criminals."
 He had done nothing wrong and believed he had nothing to fear.
-World War Two began in 1939.
-Zilli's big brother Stifto served in the Wehrmacht, in Russia and France.
+World War II began in 1939.
+Schmidt's big brother, Stifto, served in the Wehrmacht, in Russia and France.
 But the Nazi regime had no interest in just rewards.
 It was focused on its murderous and racist ideology.

-With some relatives already deported to Buchenwald concentration camp, the Reichmann family went on the road, traveling across Germany to France in a bid to stay one step ahead of the authorities.
+With some relatives already deported to the Buchenwald concentration camp, the Reichmann family went on the road, traveling across Germany to France to stay one step ahead of the authorities.
 But they caught up with them: Zilli and her cousins were arrested in Strasbourg.
 "Crime: gypsy" read the police file.

 In March 1943, she was deported to Auschwitz, where an inmate tattooed the number Z1959 on her forearm.
-She was the first of the Reichmann family to end up in Auschwitz-Birkenau, in the "gypsy family camp."
-Hunger, thirst, disease, violence, and death were part of everyday life there.
-Schmidt says she stole to help keep the children and others alive — potatoes from the kitchen, boots from the clothing stores.
+She was the first of the Reichmann family to end up in Auschwitz-Birkenau, in the "Gypsy family camp."
+Hunger, thirst, disease, violence and death were part of everyday life there.
+Schmidt said she stole to help keep the children and others alive — potatoes from the kitchen, boots from the clothing stores.
 Each time, she knew she was risking her life.

-One time, she recalls a sentry shooting at her and only narrowly missing.
+One time, she said, a sentry shot at her and only narrowly missed.
 Later, she and her cousin Tilla were able to escape again, from a satellite camp.
 She survived the war against all odds.
-"God helped me, I would never have managed alone," says Schmidt.
+"God helped me, I would never have managed alone," Schmidt said.
 "I'm still here for a reason."
 She is one of the last eyewitnesses.

-The Mannehim reading was attended by many young women from the Romani community, who were visibly moved by Schmidt's story.
+The Mannheim reading was attended by many young Romani women, who were visibly moved by Schmidt's story.

-Many members of the Romani community hide their identity for fear of discrimination.
+Many members of Romani communities hide their identity for fear of discrimination.
 Victoria Gross is a nursery school teacher.
-When an acquaintance took part in protests against the accommodation of a Sinti family in their building, she told her that she, too, belonged to the minority group: "That information is doing the rounds now."
-She says her daughter is no longer invited to birthday parties.
+When an acquaintance took part in protests against the accommodation of a Sinti family in their building, she told her that she, too, belonged to the minority group.
+"That information is doing the rounds now," she said.
+Her daughter was no longer invited to birthday parties.
 "She was in tears."
-Her ten-year-old daughter asks, "Why did you tell them?"
+Her 10-year-old daughter asks: "Why did you tell them?"

-Victoria Gross says hiding is not a solution.
-Her recipe is to promote networking in the minority community, encouraging mutual support, and educating people.
-That, she says, is the reason why she does youth work.
+Gross said hiding was not a solution.
+Her recipe is to promote networking in the minority community, encouraging mutual support and educating people.
+That, she said, is the reason why she does youth work.

-Schmidt has lived through almost a hundred years of discrimination and alienation because she belongs to the ethnic minority of the German Sinti.
+Schmidt has lived through nearly a century of discrimination and alienation because she belongs to the ethnic minority of the German Sinti.
 "Dear children, you must stay strong," she urges.
 "The Hitlers are still agitating; they cannot be silenced."

-The 96-year goes on: "I want to be informed about what is going on in the world.
+The 96-year continued: "I want to be informed about what is going on in the world.
 I see it all on TV — that even the police have been infiltrated by Nazis."
-Schmidt's still experiences fear.
-Fear of a new breed of Nazi.
-"If they found out where I live, they would kill me."
+Schmidt still experiences fear.
+She fears the new breed of Nazi.
+"If they found out where I live," she said, "they would kill me."